In Leon's company, it seemed that anything might be possible

 \newthought{Leon had a prodigious capacity for making us smile.} Almost everyone who encountered him will have heard many of his stories over and over again.
 I don't know whether it was sympathy that made us respond to him with such affection, or solidarity with the simple delight he took in performance, or actual amusement, but jokes and shaggy-dog stories were part of what made Leon the great character he was.

 Late in his life, when Leon was in cognitive decline, I learned from his wife Ellen that he took great pleasure in receiving picture postcards.
 Knowing that he had what used to be called an eye for the ladies, I first sent him a postcard of the Mona Lisa, to which he responded, ``I used to date her!''
 This was a flash of the old Leon.
 Before I heard the reaction, I had sent him a second Mona Lisa, by Fernando Botero, one of three cards he is holding in Figure~\ref{fig:monas}.
 I told this story to our Administrative Assistant, Olivia Vizcarra, who knew a bit about Leon's persona.
 She said, ``Send him the Virgin Mary!''
-The third card in Leon's hands is an image of the Annunciation.
-I leave to your imagination what Leon might have said in response.\begin{marginfigure}[-128pt] \end{marginfigure}
+The third card in Leon's hands is an image of the Assumption.\footnote{Guido Reni (1637), \href{https://www.mba-lyon.fr/fiche-oeuvre/lassomption-de-la-vierge}{Mus\'ee des Beaux Arts de Lyon.}} I leave to your imagination what Leon might have said in response.\begin{marginfigure}[-192pt] \end{marginfigure}

 \newthought{I thank Leon for all that he gave us.} My title sums up the essence of the Lederman years at Fermilab: \emph{In his company, it seemed that anything might be possible.}

 For their help in providing archival materials, photographs, and advice, I am grateful to Reidar Hahn,Valerie Higgins, Karin Kemp, Ellen Lederman, Kate Metropolis, and Karen Seifrid.
 I thank Young-Kee Kim and Pier Oddone for the invitation to present the lecture on which this essay is based.